Secure the Windows boot process

 The Windows operating system has many features to help protect you from malware, and it does an amazingly good job.
 Except for apps that businesses develop and use internally, all Microsoft Store apps must meet a series of requirements to be certified and included in the Microsoft Store.
 This certification process examines several criteria, including security, and is an effective means of preventing malware from entering the Microsoft Store.
 Even if a malicious app does get through, the Windows 10 operating system includes a series of security features that can mitigate the impact.
 For instance, Microsoft Store apps are sandboxed and lack the privileges necessary to access user data or change system settings.

-Windows 10 has multiple levels of protection for desktop apps and data, too.
-Windows Defender uses signatures to detect and quarantine apps that are known to be malicious.
+Windows has multiple levels of protection for desktop apps and data, too.
+Windows Defender Antivirus uses cloud-powered real-time detection to identify and quarantine apps that are known to be malicious.
 Windows Defender SmartScreen warns users before allowing them to run an untrustworthy app, even if it’s recognized as malware.
 Before an app can change system settings, the user would have to grant the app administrative privileges by using User Account Control.

 The threat: rootkits

 Rootkits are a sophisticated and dangerous type of malware that run in kernel mode, using the same privileges as the operating system.
 Because rootkits have the same rights as the operating system and start before it, they can completely hide themselves and other applications.
 Often, rootkits are part of an entire suite of malware that can bypass local logins, record passwords and keystrokes, transfer private files, and capture cryptographic data.

 Different types of rootkits load during different phases of the startup process:

 - Firmware rootkits.
 These kits overwrite the firmware of the PC’s basic input/output system or other hardware so the rootkit can start before Windows.